 Our ‘how-to’ guide has since been published in MAKE magazine, and an audio version premiered at Radiophrenia (February 2022) with an extended version produced for Movement Radio (March 2022) later also broadcast on Colaboradio (April 2022).

-We also held a radio-building workshop at Soundcamp (April 2022) and built 18 radios with children and adults.
-We intend to continue our experiments in radio-building through participatory workshops, and are open to invitations to deliver these in new contexts.
+We also held a radio-building workshop at Soundcamp (April 2022) and at Crosby Library, Liverpool (September 2022) We intend to continue our experiments in radio-building through participatory workshops, and are open to invitations to deliver these in new contexts.

 Buinho Creative Hub, Portugal, workshop photos: